benearnthof/SparseTransformers/README.md

 We initialize the token embedding $W_e$ from $\mathcal{N}\left(0, \frac{0.125}{\sqrt{d}}\right)$ and the position embeddings from $\mathcal{N}\left(0, \frac{0.125}{\sqrt{d n_{e m b}}}\right)$.
 Within the attention and feedforward components, all biases are initialized to 0 and all weights are initialized from $\mathcal{N}\left(0, \frac{0.125}{\sqrt{d_{i n}}}\right)$ where $d_{i n}$ is the fan-in dimension.
 The weight matrix for the output logits was initialized to 0.

 ## Training & GPU Considerations
+* These data points are outdated, I'll provide updated benchmarks in the next couple of days
 * Dense Attention (flashattention) with full training config uses 80% of A100 memory at batch size 16 for CIFAR-10.
 * With 8 checkpointing splits memory usage is at 18% (!) for batch size 16.
 Batch size 64 uses 50GB memory but wall time per epoch is the same for 32 and 64. (around 50 minutes).
 * The number of activation checkpoints can be set in the model config.